-Félix Vallotton, in full Félix Edouard Vallotton (born December 28, 1865, Lausanne, Switzerland - died December 28, 1925, Paris, France), Swiss-born French graphic artist and painter known for his paintings of nudes and interiors and in particular for his distinctive woodcuts.
+Félix Vallotton, in full Félix Edouard Vallotton (born December 28, 1865, Lausanne, Switzerland - died December 28, 1925, Paris, France), Swiss-born French graphic artist and painter known for his paintings of nudes and interiors, and for his distinctive woodcuts.

 Vallotton was raised in a traditional bourgeois and Protestant household.
 After completing secondary school, he left Lausanne in 1882 for Paris to pursue art studies.
 Though he was accepted by the École des Beaux-Arts, he chose to attend the less traditional Académie Julian, where he studied with French painters Jules Lefebvre and Gustave Boulanger and enjoyed virtually free rein over his pursuits.
-He took the opportunity to study graphic arts?s lithography and other methods of printmaking.
-He exhibited publicly for the first time in 1885 at the Salon des Artistes Français, the oil painting Portrait of Monsieur Ursenbach, the subject of which was an American mathematician and neighbour of the artist.
-In 1889 Vallotton exhibited at the Exposition Universelle in Paris as the representative from Switzerland and won honourable mention for the same portrait.
+He took the opportunity to study graphic arts' lithography and other methods of printmaking.
+He exhibited publicly for the first time in 1885 at the Salon des Artistes Français an oil painting called Portrait of Monsieur Ursenbach, the subject of which was an American mathematician and neighbour of the artist.
+In 1889, Vallotton exhibited at the Exposition Universelle in Paris as the representative of Switzerland, and won an honourable mention for that same portrait.

-While at the Académie Julian, Vallotton had become friends with and protégé of artist and printmaker Charles Maurin, who introduced him to the art of woodcut.
-Maurin also introduced Vallotton to the haunts of Montmartre, the cafés and cabarets such as Le Chat Noir, where he met artist Henri de Toulouse-Lautrec.
-Vallotton moved to live near Montparnasse, the city?s slumlike breeding ground for artists, poets, musicians, and writers, as he drew closer to Toulouse-Lautrec and the bohemian culture of Paris.
+While at the Académie Julian, Vallotton became friends with and protégé of artist and printmaker Charles Maurin, who introduced him to the art of woodcut.
+Maurin also introduced Vallotton to the haunts of Montmartre, the cafés and cabarets such as Le Chat Noir, where he met Henri de Toulouse-Lautrec.
+As he drew closer to Toulouse-Lautrec and the bohemian culture of Paris, Vallotton moved next to Montparnasse, the city's slumlike breeding ground for artists, poets, musicians, and writers.
 To make ends meet, he began selling prints of drawings he had made after Rembrandt and Jean-François Millet.
-In 1890 he also began contributing art reviews to the Gazette de Lausanne, an appointment he maintained through 1897.
+In 1890 he also began contributing to the art review Gazette de Lausanne, an appointment he maintained until 1897.

-Vallotton worked in woodcut almost exclusively throughout the 1890s.
-In 1892 he began associating with a group of artists called the Nabis (from Hebrew navi, meaning « prophet » or « seer »), Édouard Vuillard, Pierre Bonnard, Ker-Xavier Roussel, and Maurice Denis.
+Vallotton worked almost exclusively in woodcut throughout the 1890s.
+In 1892 he began identify with a group of artists called the Nabis (from Hebrew navi, meaning « prophet » or « seer »), which notably included Édouard Vuillard, Pierre Bonnard, Ker-Xavier Roussel, and Maurice Denis.
 Vallotton exhibited with them for the first time that year at Saint-Germain-en-Laye.
-Though only loosely affiliated with the group, Vallotton, like them, looked to Symbolist artists and to the Japanese tradition of woodcut.
-Both stressed the flatness of the surface and the use of simplified abstract forms, strong lines (evident in Vallotton?s prints), and bold colours (evident in his paintings of the period, his Paris street scenes from the mid-1890s, for example).
+Though only loosely affiliated with the group, Vallotton similarly looked to Symbolist artists and to the Japanese tradition of woodcut.
+All of them stressed the flatness of the surface and the use of simplified abstract forms, strong lines (evident in Vallotton's prints), and bold colours (evident in his paintings of the period, for example in his Paris street scenes from the mid-1890s).
 Of the paintings he completed in that period, Bathers on a Summer Evening (1892-93) attracted the most attention.
 That large-scale composition of women of various ages and in various stages of undress was exhibited at the Salon des Indépendants in spring 1893, and it shocked the crowds with its eroticism.

-Though he had been painting throughout his career, at the beginning of the 20th century he shifted his focus away from printmaking to oil painting, creating many nudes, as well as landscapes, still-life paintings, interiors, and portraits, all rendered in a simplified realist manner that has been likened to that of Gustave Courbet and J.-A.-D. Ingres.
+Though he painted throughout all his career, at the beginning of the 20th century he shifted his focus away from printmaking to oil painting, creating many nudes, as well as landscapes, still lifes, interiors, and portraits, all rendered in a simplified realist manner that has been likened to that of Gustave Courbet and J.-A.-D. Ingres.
 Vallotton painted portraits of members of the Paris cultural elite, including Félix Fénéon (1896), Thadée Natanson (1897), Ambroise Vollard (1901-02), Gaston and Josse Bernheim-Jeune (1901), Paul Verlaine (1902), and Gertrude Stein (1907), and the very large The Five Painters (1902-03), a group portrait of Nabi artists Bonnard, Vuillard, Charles Cottet, Roussel, and Vallotton engaged in conversation around a desk.
 He painted his wife numerous times, usually involved in domestic activity.
-By 1907 Vallotton was also trying his hand at writing, penning a novel that year (La Vie meurtrière, published posthumously in 1930; « The Murderous Life ») and several unpublished plays over the course of several years.
+By 1907 Vallotton was also trying his hand at writing, penning the novel La Vie meurtrière (published posthumously in 1930; « The Murderous Life »), as well as several unpublished plays over the years.

-Throughout the 1910s Vallotton exhibited his work regularly and, after nearly 15 years, returned to woodcut to produce the antiwar series C?est la guerre!
+Throughout the 1910s Vallotton exhibited his work regularly and, after nearly 15 years, returned to woodcut to produce the antiwar series C'est la guerre!
 (1915; « This is War! »).
-Increasingly consumed with the ravages of World War I, Vallotton applied and was accepted in late 1916 to be part of a group of artists to visit the front lines and witness the drama of war in person.
+Increasingly consumed with the ravages of World War I, Vallotton applied to be part of a group of artists to visit the front lines and witness the drama of war in person and was accepted late 1916.
 Several works emerged from that experience, including Ruins at Souain and Verdun (both 1917), an abstract, Futurist-inspired depiction of battle.
-He also published in Les Écrits nouveaux the essay « Art et Guerre, » (1917; « Art and War »), in which he described the challenges of conveying the realities of war through art.
+He also published in Les Écrits Nouveaux the essay « Art et Guerre » (1917; « Art and War »), in which he described the challenges of conveying the realities of war through art.

-The last 10 years of Vallotton?s career were less successful.
+The last 10 years of Vallotton's career were less successful.
 In ill health, Vallotton saw waning appreciation for his art.
-He continued to make art, however, until he died of cancer at age 60.
+Despite this, he continued to produce art until he died of cancer at the age of 60.
 Though he is most often associated with the Nabis, he never strictly aligned himself with the movement.
-He has proven difficult to categorize within the framework of art history, showing a range of influences, the Old Masters, Symbolism, Realism, Post-Impressionism, and Japonism (a movement that assimilated Japanese aesthetics).
-Art critics and historians credit Vallotton with reviving the art of woodcut, which was then adopted after 1905 by Expressionist artists such as Erich Heckel and Ernst Ludwig Kirchner and subsequently became a mainstay of modern art.
+He has proved to be difficult to categorise within the framework of art history, showing a range of influences, Old Masters, Symbolism, Realism, Post-Impressionism, and Japonism (a movement that assimilated Japanese aesthetics).
+Art critics and historians credit Vallotton with reviving the art of woodcut, which was subsequently adopted by Expressionist artists such as Erich Heckel and Ernst Ludwig Kirchner (around 1905) and later became a mainstay of modern art.

 ← Back to artists list